Johann Wilhelm Cornelius von Königslöw

-Johann Wilhelm Cornelius von Königslöw (16 March 1745 – 14 May 1833) was a German composer and musician.
+Johann Wilhelm Cornelius von Königslöw (16 March 1745 – 14 May 1833) was a German composer and musician active at the St. Mary's Church, Lübeck.

 Life

 Born in Hamburg, he studied piano and singing with his father.
-At thirteen years old the boy became a soprano in the Lübeck Marienkirche under Adolph Kunzen, who taught him composition, organ, and violin.
+At 13 years old, the boy became a soprano in the Lübeck Marienkirche under Adolph Kunzen, who taught him composition, organ, and violin.
 He also learned the cello.
 Königslöw became his assistant in 1772, taking over the direction of the Abendmusiken in 1773, and succeeding Kunzen in 1781.
 From 1773 he was organist at the church.
-He composed several oratorios (most of which are lost), cantatas, orchestra works, and keyboard music.
+In 1776, he married Margarete Catharina Friedlein.